 The fight against malaria has just taken a step backwards.
 As has been widely reported, new drugs that not so long ago were considered to be the most powerful weapons in the anti-malaria arsenal are fast losing their efficacy.

-The cause is believed to lie in a combination of issues: monotherapy, which is the use of single drugs as opposed to the more effective multi-drug therapies, and something far more sinister—the proliferation of substandard, counterfeit anti-malaria drugs that have flooded Asia over the past few years.
+The cause is believed to lie in a combination of issues: monotherapy, which is the use of single drugs as opposed to the more effective multi-drug therapies, and something far more sinister — the proliferation of substandard, counterfeit anti-malaria drugs that have flooded Asia over the past few years.

 Almost one third affected

 Malaria occurs in 90 countries, which is a significant decrease in the 140 affected countries in the 1950s.
+It threatens about 1.62-billion people, or 29% of the world’s population.

 In sub-Saharan Africa, the most common strain of malaria is falciparum malaria.
 Of the four main human malaria species of the parasite, it is by far the most dangerous because it can be fatal in up to 20% of those infected.
 The associated statistics make for depressing reading.
 Each year, throughout the world, there are more than 300-million clinical cases of malaria, which is five times more than all the cases of TB, HIV/Aids, measles and leprosy combined.